-The leaves are beautiful, the air is cool and crisp, the days are getting shorter, and the time to get outside is NOW.
+The leaves are beautiful, the air is starting to get cool and crisp, the days are getting shorter, and the time to get outside is NOW.
 Lucky for you, Fairfax County is full of outdoor spaces to take in the beautiful foliage in all its glory.
 With the help of our friends at Ride & Shine Bicycling, we wanted to share some easy two-wheeled options for exploring some of our best leaf-peeping spots.
 So grab your bike, don't forget your helmet, watch the video below, and head out to one of our fun bike trails.

 Lake Accotink Park